National Broadcasting Services of Thailand: NBT World

-NBT World, launched in 2013, is the network's 24/7 English language television service aimed for Thai, ASEAN and Asian communities broadcast Internationally via cable and satellite.
-(Currently broadcast and can only be watching via the station page since 1 October 2022) However NBT World is owned by National News Bureau of Thailand which is a unit under The Government Public Relations Department.
+NBT World, launched in 2013, is the network's 24/7 English language television service aimed for Thai, ASEAN and Asian communities broadcast internationally via cable and satellite.
+Currently broadcast and can only be watched via the station page since 1 October 2022.
+However, NBT World is owned by the National News Bureau of Thailand under the Government Public Relations Department.